plpl0206/IMDB-practices/README.md

     4. remove movie.

 - Comment
-    1. create a new comment about one movie.
+    1. create a new comment about one movie.
     2. get comment list about one movie.
     3. update comment.
     4. remove comment.